 Another common human need is the desire is to change something about yourself, but doing so is rarely easy (or you would have already done it), and the struggle to change oneself can be a powerful source of internal conflict.
-A variation on this theme occurs when a character’s behavior is out of sync with how they need to perceive themselves (cognitive dissonance), and a conflict arises between the self they want to be and the self they witness taking action before their eyes.
+A variation on this theme occurs when a character’s behavior is out of sync with how they perceive themselves (cognitive dissonance), and a conflict arises between the self they want to be and the self they witness taking action before their eyes.

 Deciding on the shape (structure) of your plot and then allowing it to evolve: It’s all about rising tension

-Before we dive into the minutia of plot development, I wanted to cover a few different ways to structure the overall shape of your plot.
+Before we dive into the weeds of plot development, I wanted to cover a few different ways to structure the overall shape of your plot.
 Each of these formulas has been used to write thousands of successful novels, meaning there is no “one-size-fits-all” approach to story structure or fundamentally right or wrong strategy for plot construction (although certain structures generally do tend to be better suited to certain kinds of stories).

 Bear in mind that these rules are not “the rules” or “your rules” and that you should always strive to create the best plot structure for the story you are trying to tell, not merely one that follows these models as closely as possible.
-You also don’t need to commit to making any hard, fast decisions about your ultimate story structure just yet, but as you read this section and then complete the culminating exercise at the end of this guide, you should begin to see a pattern emerge.
+You also don’t need to commit to making any hard, fast decisions about your ultimate story structure just yet, but as you read this section and then complete the culminating exercises at the end of this guide, you should begin to see a pattern emerge.

 What each of these plot structures have in common: